 The initial recognition of the asset is at the fair value of the property, or if lower, the present value of the minimum lease payments.
 A liability is also recognised at this value, which is reduced as lease payments are made.

 The Council had three assets under finance leases in the year.
-The assets acquired under these leases are carried as Property, Plant and Equipment in the Balance Sheet at the following net amounts:
+The assets acquired under these leases are carried as Property, Plant and Equipment in the Balance Sheet and currently have carrying value of nil.